miguelcorralesg/miguelcorralesg.github.io/_posts/2022-10-06-KAUST-Hackathon.md

 # Results

 After one day and a half, the team succesfully levaraged the capabilities of the algorithm.
-Roghly speaking, the team speed up the computation by 80 times.
+Roughly speaking, the team speed up the computation by 80 times.
 The code of the hackathon could be find in the following[`repository`](https://github.com/DIG-Kaust/HPC_Hackathon_DIG)

 {% include figure.html path="assets/img/Hackathon_KAUST/logo_hackathon.png" title="Github Hackathon" class="KAUST-NVIDIA Hackathon" %}